measurement-kit/measurement-kit/doc/api/ooni.md

 # HISTORY

-The `ooni` library appeared in MeasurementKit 0.1.0.
+The `ooni` module appeared in MeasurementKit 0.1.0.